 My stepmom makes this great dish called Beef Makaronatha.
 Essentially, beef and noodles.
 The sauce is really simple, but really tasty.
 Personally, I think this dish is made by the use of myzithra cheese.
 It just adds that extra tang and complements the beef really well.
 I don’t always have myzithra on hand, since it’s such a pain to get to the Greek market in Chicago, but when I do, I always make this.

-My stepmom actually boils the meat before adding it back into the sauce, but I prefer browning it in the pan.
+My stepmom actually just simmers the meat before adding it back into the sauce, but I prefer browning it in the pan.
 Do whatever you like!

 1 Tbsp. olive oil

 1 lb. beef, fat trimmed and cut into chunks (stew meat works well)

 1 small onion, diced

 1/4 cup fresh parsley or 1 Tbsp. dried parsley

 Heat olive oil in a large skillet/saute pan.
 Season beef with salt and pepper and add to hot pan, browning on all sides.
 Remove from pan.

 Add diced onion to the pain (and more oil, if necessary) and cook with the parsley until the onions are translucent.